MC | Keynote Speaker | Panel Moderator | Podcast Guest

 I've spent my career helping people cut through the noise, find common ground and take action.
-Whether I'm on stage, behind a microphone or at the head of a boardroom table, my job is the same: make it easier for good people to do good work together.
+Whether I'm on stage, behind a microphone or at the board table, my job is the same: make it easier for good people to do good work together.

-Jodie Willmer is a facilitator, MC, keynote speaker and business mentor who has spent more than 30 years helping purpose-led organisations plan, align and take action.
+Jodie Willmer is an MC, keynote speaker and panel moderator who has spent more than 30 years helping purpose-led organisations plan, align and take action.

-As the former CEO of Travellers Aid Australia, she led the modernisation of a century-old not-for-profit and has worked with hundreds of organisations across the social impact sector.
-Jodie has a rare talent for facilitation, often described as "disarming" in her ability to bring groups into alignment even when there are competing interests in the room.
+As the former CEO of Travellers Aid Australia, she led the modernisation of a century-old not-for-profit and has worked with more than a hundred organisations across the social impact sector.
+Alongside her speaking work, Jodie has a real talent for facilitation, bringing groups into alignment even when there are competing interests in the room.

 She's also co-author, with her partner Rob Nagy, of Package Promote Scale, the playbook they built from a decade of consulting together.

 Although Melbourne born and bred, Jodie's roots in East Gippsland run deep.
-Her mother's family migrated from the UK in the 1950s to Bairnsdale, and the Gippsland Lakes were a regular holiday spot growing up.
-In 2018, Jodie and Rob made the move to Eagle Point, swapping the city for the place that had always felt like a second home.
+Her grandparents migrated from the UK to Bairnsdale in the 1950s, and the Gippsland Lakes were a regular holiday spot growing up.
+In 2018, Jodie and Rob made the move to Eagle Point, swapping the city for a place that had always felt like home.

 01

 Jodie's facilitation background makes her a natural MC.
-She reads the room, keeps energy high, transitions smoothly between segments and ensures your event flows with warmth and professionalism.
+She reads the room, keeps energy steady, and transitions smoothly between segments.

 Ideal for: Conferences, awards nights, community forums, AGMs, sector gatherings